austinkelleher/dynograte/README.md

 ## CLI

 Dynograte comes packaged with a CLI, which will auto-generate migration files.
-Migration files are prefixed with the current `Date` in YYMMDDHHMMSS format followed by a migration name of your choosing.
+Migration files are prefixed with the current `Date` in YY-MM-DD-HH-MM-SS format followed by a migration name of your choosing.

 ```bash